nus-cs2113-AY2021S1/tp/docs/UserGuide.md

-Will you be doing this workout? type y for yes to add all 4 to your exercise list or you can type in the index of the exercises you want added to you exercise list (separated by a space) Any other key will be taken as a no :D
+Will you be doing this workout? type y for yes to add all 4 to your exercise list or you can type in the index of the exercises you want added to you exercise list (separated by a space) Any other key will be taken as a no
 ```

-If you follow this up with a `y`, you will then see the exercises added in as follows
+If you follow this up with a `y`, you will then see the exercises added in as follows:
 ```
 The following exercise has been added:
 [1] Exercise: Triceps dips